Math2003s/Player-One/README.md

  - Recommendations: Based on the choices made by the user, “Player One” uses intelligent algorithms to suggest specific models of peripherals that meet individual preferences.
  - Practical Visualization: The models of peripherals are presented in a practical visualization that is easy to understand.

+## Technologies Used
+ - Figma: Used for creating the hole application

 ## Access to the application
 The “Player One” is available online, allowing users to access and try out the platform from anywhere.
 To access, just click on the link. (https://www.figma.com/proto/qFlTJBlmV3ptCxg4kkbN9o/Player-One?page-id=0%3A1&type=design&node-id=1-2&viewport=957%2C393%2C0.05&t=hSyrX92RzRtNqWu8-1&scaling=scale-down&starting-point-node-id=1%3A2&mode=design) Or scan the QR code to be directed to the application.
 ![imghead](./assets/qrcode.png)